netzstrategen/gtm-monitoring-gcp/README.md

 10. Import `Google Tag Manager Monitor - Enhanced.tpl` to your web GTM container
 11. Configure your GTM Tag monitor tag based on which events + parameters it should track
-12. Open Dataform and configure includes/config.js to set which assertion you want to enable and set the relevant config options
+12. Open Dataform repository, create a workspace
+13. configure includes/config.js to set which assertion you want to enable and set the relevant config options
+14. commit and push your changes

+Cost implications:
+1. Google Cloud Storage (irrelevant as it's only 2 small files)
+2. BigQuery - queries processing the Logs from the Log bucket
+3. Storing logs in the log bucket (50 GB is free per month)
+4. Global forwarding rule (fixed cost)

-13. If you want to destroy the infrastructure, run rm backend.tf terraform init -migrate-state
+13. If you want to destroy the infrastructure - just delete the project or run rm backend.tf terraform init -migrate-state

+remove all Dataform workspaces

 `terraform destroy`
-14. You can also add Slack as a notification channel in GCP
+14. You can also (manually) add Slack as a notification channel in GCP if you like

 Example:
 ```js